hanboxie/Lab1-Counter/task3/readme.md

 # Task 3
 ## Step 1 - Loadable counter

-Basic goal is to force the counter to pre-set to Vbuddy's parameter value when pressing the switch on EC11.
+Goal is to force the counter to pre-set to Vbuddy's parameter value when pressing the switch on EC11, otherwise it increments by 1 every clk cycle.

 We can simply utilise an multiplexer to select between the value of the one shot value and the normal increment value.
 The flag value which corresponds to the en value will decide on which value to output.